Asthma and Allergy Forecast

 Ryaltris AAN Banner Ad

-Asthma index: a combination of weather factors that can trigger asthma symptoms.
-A higher index value means more people with asthma will potentially be affected by weather factors, such as changes in temperature or allergens in the air.
+• Asthma index: A combination of weather factors that can trigger asthma symptoms.
+A higher index value means more people with asthma will be affected by weather factors.
+These factors include temperature, humidity, and allergens in the air that affect people with allergic asthma.

-Allergy index: a combination of weather factors and plant growth stages that increase the release and airborne spread of pollen.
-A higher index value represents a high pollen count and/or spread of pollen.
+• Allergy index: A combination of weather factors and plant growth stages that increase the risk and spread of airborne pollen.
+A higher index value represents a high pollen count.

 This tool allows you to have a personalized index for the pollen count today in your area.
 Do you need an allergy forecast in NYC?
 How about a Dallas allergy report?
 Or perhaps you’re looking for an Austin, Texas allergy report or an Oklahoma City allergy report?
 The index provides you with an asthma and allergy report so you can find out if allergies are bad right now in your area.
 No matter where you live, we’ve got you and your local weather covered.

-Weather conditions such as temperature changes, humidity changes, thunderstorms, rain and wind can inflame the airways, leading to flare-ups.
-People with respiratory conditions tend to breathe through the mouth and doing so brings weather-related irritants directly to the lungs.
+Temperature changes, humidity changes and rain and wind from thunderstorms can inflame airways. leading to asthma flares.
+People with respiratory conditions often breathe through the mouth.
+This can bring weather-related irritants directly to the lungs.
 It also doesn’t allow your nose to regulate the humidity and air temperature.

 Weather monitor in a wheat field with a beautiful blue sky in the background.